EthanLynam/RockPaperScissors/README.md

 I added two extra num vars to keep track of the users wins and ties, as well as the computers wins.

-Open a new folder
+Add the rockPaperScissors.java file to your machine.
-Open a new Terminal
+Open a new Terminal.
 Once you have navigated to the correct folder, run the following in order:

 javac RockPaperScissors.java